daniqsilva25/tactode_minus_ArUco_App/README.md

 # Node.js app for Tactode without ArUco markers
-Tactode's computer vision algorithm that performs 2D segmentation and classification of tiles in an image.
+Computer vision algorithm developed in JavaScript/Node.js that performs 2D segmentation and classification of Tactode tiles in an image.

 ## Necessary tools
 *Ubuntu*